danielbass37/Siligus/README.md

 - Video projects showcase
 - Blog posts and newsletter integration
 - Resume/CV viewer
+- GooseAmp (It plays one song from YouTube)
 - More soon I think!

 ## Technologies Used